 in Idaho, USA

-We are looking at Acute Care and Critical Access Hospitals.
-We are not counting Psychiatric Hospitals, Department of Defense or VA Hospitals.
-There is one less hospital than the previous year in Idaho.
-Hospitals are rated on a scale of 1 to 5, 5 being the highest rating.
-A hospitals rating can improve or decline over time based on patient surveys and other reported quality measures.
+We are counting Acute Care and Critical Access Hospitals.
+We are not inlcuding Psychiatric Hospitals, Department of Defense or VA Hospitals.
+The number of hospitals is lower than the previous year in Idaho.
+Hospitals are rated by CMS on a scale of one to five, five being the highest rating.
+A hospitals rating can become better or worse based on patient surveys and other reported quality measures.
 Not all hospitals receive a star rating.

 We have taken a closer look at those hospital ratings:

-There is 1 more hospital with a 5 star rating than the previous year in Idaho.
-What are the numbers for 4 star ratings hospitals?
+There is one more hospital with a 5 star rating in Idaho than the previous year.
+What are the numbers for four star ratings hospitals?
 There are 5 more hospitals with a four star rating in Idaho than the previous year.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.